simplex-chat/simplexmq/protocol/agent-protocol.md

   - to send and to acknowledge user messages (`clientMsg`, `acknowledgeMsg`)
   - to manage SMP queue rotation (`newQueueMessage`, `deleteQueueMsg`)
   - to manage encryption key rotation (TODO)
 - `msgPadding` - an optional message padding to make all SMP messages have constant size, to prevent servers from observing the actual message size.
+The only case the message padding can be absent is when the message has exactly the maximum size, in all other cases the message MUST be padded to a fixed size.

 ### Messages between SMP agents